espocrm/documentation/docs/administration/formula/password.md

 `password\hash(PASSWORD)`

 Hashes a password.
-You need to hash the password before setting *password* field of *User* record.
+You need to hash the password before setting the *password* field for a *User*.

 !!! example